The Dual Polyhedral Product, Cocategory and Nilpotence: Introduction

 This paper is organized as follows.
 In Part I we give homotopy decompositions of $\Omega\uxa^{K}$ and $\Omega\uxa^{K}_{D}$ via certain idempotents.
 Section~\ref{sec:loopdecomp} establishes the basic decomposition in terms of certain telescopes and Section~\ref{sec:properties} identifies the telescopes as certain loop spaces.
 Section~\ref{sec:cxxcase} refines the decomposition in the case of $\Omega\cxx^{K}$ and $\Omega\cxx^{K}_{D}$ when $K$ is totally homology fillable by showing that the factors are the based loops on certain wedges of suspensions.
 In Section~\ref{sec:DJK} these results are then transferred to give analogous decompositions in the case of $\Omega(\underline{X},\underline{\ast})^{K}$ and $\Omega(\underline{X},\underline{\ast})^{K}$ for the same complexes $K$.

 In Part II the role of Whitehead products is investigated.
-This starts with fundamental results which seem to have no proofs in the literature. in Section~\ref{sec:WhPorter} we show that Porter's decomposition of the homotopy fibre of the inclusion of a wedge into a product can be altered by a homotopy equivalence so that the maps from the fibre into the total space are described by Whitehead products.
-In Section~\ref{sec:WhGanea} an anlagous result is shown for the homotopy fibre of the pinch map from a wedge onto one summand, and in Section~\ref{sec:Whrefined} finer versions are proved in the case when each space in the wedge is a suspension.
+Section~\ref{sec:WhGanea} recounts some of the homotopy theory surrounding a wedge of two spaces.
+In Section~\ref{sec:WhPorter} a fundamental result is proved that does not seem to be in the literature: we show that Porter's decomposition of the homotopy fibre of the inclusion of a wedge into a product can be altered by a homotopy equivalence so that the maps from the fibre into the total space are described by Whitehead products.
+Along the way we also give a refined decomposition in the case when each space in the wedge is a suspension.
 Finally, in Section~\ref{sec:Whthin} all this is applied to give a homotopy decomposition of the homotopy fibre of the map from the wedge into the thin product, and to identify the maps from the fibre to the wedge as certain Whitehead products.

 In Part III the results from Parts I and II are used to prove Theorem~\ref{main} in Section~\ref{sec:cocat}.
 To explicitly calculate the homotopy nilpotency classes, a special class of $H$-spaces called retractile $H$-spaces is discussed in Section~\ref{sec:retractile}, and a criterion for applying Theorem~\ref{main} to retractile $H$-spaces is proved in Section~\ref{sec:cocat2}.
 Examples are then given in Section~\ref{sec:examples}.